-Her work references and weaves together such diverse sources as sacred geometry, Hindu creation myth, Native American art, Mayan architecture, d.n.a strands, water, time, consciousness, computer circuitry, Buddhist symbolism, environmental sustainability, meditation, and self-empowerment.
-Her work’s motivating force is an endeavor to create art that both questions and informs, includes and elevates, fostering an awareness of our environment and social issues that resonate with the evolving conscience of our collective culture.
+Her work references and weaves together such diverse sources as sacred geometry, creation myths, Native American art, Mayan architecture, DNA strands, water, time, computer circuitry, Buddhist symbolism, environmental sustainability, and meditation....
+Through-out human history, creative expression has been - and will continue to be - the greatest indicator of an evolved society, showing an awareness of its own identity, belief systems, and connection to a spiritual presence.
+Her work’s motivating force is an endeavor to create art and experience that both questions and informs, includes and elevates.
+It is an attempt to foster an awareness of our evolving humanity and our relationship with our earth that will resonate with the evolving conscience of our collective culture.

 * * *